pieface-/3dsphysicssandbox/README.md

 - Modifiable gravity, collision elasticity, and friction values

 ###Possible plans for the Future:
+- Fix Banner Sound (Warning: sound may be irritable)
 - More than one object
-- Fix friction behavior
+- Improve friction implementation
 - Different kinds of objects (like circles or custom shapes)
-- Proper implementation of forces and vectors
+- Proper implementation of forces/momentum and vectors
 - Tension and ropes
 - Create .cia and banner
+- Develop into physics library
+- 3D physics

 ###Building:
 This requires sf2dlib and expects the libsf2d directory to be in the same directory as 3dsphysicssandbox.